 In Japan

-You can find these packages of convenient “Haru no Nanakusa Set” (春の七草セット) in grocery stores.
-They are basically a bundle of fresh herbs ready for use in making nanakusa gayu.
+You can find convenient “Haru no Nanakusa Set” (春の七草セット) packages in grocery stores in Japan.
+They are a bundle of fresh herbs ready to use in making nanakusa gayu.

 Outside of Japan